-Americans with Disabilities Act: "In compliance with university policy, students with disabilities who require accommodations (academic adjustments and/or auxiliary aids or services) for this course must contact the Office for Student Disability Services in Downing University Center A-200.
-The phone number is 270-745-5004; TTY is 745-3030.
-Per university policy, please DO NOT request accommodations directly from the professor or instructor without a letter of accommodation from the OFSDS."
+Americans with Disabilities Act: "In compliance with University policy, students with disabilities who require academic and/or auxiliary accommodations for this course must contact the Student Accessibility Resource Center located in Downing Student Union, Room 1074.
+The SARC can be reached by phone number at 270-745-5004 [270-745-3030 TTY] or via email at sarc.connect@wku.edu.
+Please do not request accommodations directly from the professor or instructor without a faculty notification letter (FNL) from The Student Accessibility Resource Center."